-5. EM-Aware Architecture Experimental Study
+5. Experimental Study of Electromigration-Aware Architecture

-In this section we present out experimental results for our novel architecture solution, that were presented in previous section, to relax EM impact.
-It should be noted that for all proposed techniques, no performance overhead was reported, so this section will focus on the impact of the new algorithms over the EM stress.
+This section presents the experimental results for the proposed architecture solution (presented in the previous section) to reduce the impact of EM.
+Note that previously proposed techniques did not report performance overhead, so this section focuses on how the algorithms proposed herein affect the EM stress.

-We first examine EM-aware solution for ALU execution units.
-Figure 15 show the impact of the second method solution presented in previous section (refer to Algorithm 1) on the EM stress over the SPEC2017 benchmarks.
-We examined the 2 solutions and our observations indicate that they exhibit very similar behavior with negligible differences.
-As it can be observed, the new algorithm achieves a significant EM stress reduction of 50% over all benchmarks.
+We first examine an EM-aware solution for ALU execution units.
+Figure 15 shows how the second solution presented in the previous section (see Algorithm 1) affects the EM stress for the SPEC2017 benchmarks.
+Examination of the two solutions indicates that they behave very similarly.
+The results show that the proposed algorithm significantly reduces EM stress by 50% over all benchmarks.
 The results vary from nearly 25% reduction up to 65% reduction.
-This is accomplished due to the fact that our scheme distributes the ALU utilization uniformly and as a result the maximum EM stress is smoothen over all ALUs.
+This result is due to the fact that the proposed scheme distributes ALU use uniformly, which spreads the maximum EM stress smoothly over all ALUs.

-As part of our study, we also compare the IPC (instruction per clock) versus EM stress reduction as illustrated in Figure 16.
-It can be observed that benchmarks with small IPC has a greater potential for EM stress utilization and this is due to the underutilized ALUs that could potentially help relaxing the maximum EM stress and distribute it uniformly.
+As part of this study, we also compare the instructions per clock versus EM stress reduction, as shown in Figure 16.
+Benchmarks with few instructions per clock have a greater potential for EM stress because of the underused ALUs that could potentially help reduce the maximum EM stress by distributing it uniformly.